Methio-Form Chewable TabletsThis page contains information on Methio-Form Chewable Tablets for veterinary use.

 Daily dosages vary with diets and amount of acidification needed.
 After dosages have been determined, they may be used continuously.

 Note: Methio-Form tablets can be crumbled and sprinkled on the animal’s food.
-A level teaspoonful of a crumbled tablet contains 746 mg (10.0 mEq) of or-methionine.
+A level teaspoonful of a crumbled tablet contains 746 mg (10.0 mEq) of DL-methionine.